Episode Title: Phoenix Rising

 The Plot (Courtesy of TV.Com): Abby doesn't want a divorce, and tells Gary that if he doesn't give her the rest of Empire Valley, she will drag out their divorce, and involve Val and the twins.
 Gary gives it to her.
 Abby tricks Sylvia into telling her that Peter is not really her son.
 Abby has Peter escort her to a fundraiser.
 Gary is there with Jill, so Abby says if Peter doesn't distract her, she will stop paying his attorney.
 Peter says he'll tell about the twins.
 Then Greg threatens Abby with the twins.
 Abby, tired of everyone holding this over her, declares in front of everyone that she knew about the twins.
 She knew the twins were alive all along, but didn't want to say anything until she had proof, and as soon as she got it, she was the one who brought Val to the babies.
 Then Ben steps in and tells everyone it's none of their business.
 Cathy tells Ben she's been offered a tour.
 Abby brings Olivia home.
 Eric gets sick and is taken to Intensive Care.

-We last left off, we were in the concluding moments of Distant Rumblings, with Gary declaring to Abs that he wanted a divorce, something that shouldn’t come as a surprise to anyone who’s been watching the series for the last several years.
+When we last left off, we were in the concluding moments of Distant Rumblings, with Gary declaring to Abs that he wanted a divorce, something that shouldn’t come as a surprise to anyone who’s been watching the series for the last several years.
 Fittingly, we pick up in the opening moments of Phoenix Rising with Abs sitting quietly and passively as her divorce attorney explains all the different aspects of the split, who’s gonna be entitled to what, how they’re gonna split stuff, and so on and so forth.
 Through the whole scene, Abs just sits, not speaking, looking stoned, reminding me of some Gary behavior from way back in season four.
 I can’t remember the exact ep or any of that stuff, but it was when he was hitting rock bottom big time with the alcohol and he was sitting with Abs and, I think, Westmont, and they were droning on and on about something while he looked fidgety and uncomfortable being there.
 In this instance, it’s not that Abs looks fidgety or uncomfortable, but that she instead looks completely broken.

 I liked everything about this starting scene and I feel like I have a million things to say about it.
 Right off the bat, if we are just talking in terms of style and camera moves, I really liked how we never see the face of her lawyer, but only hear her voice rattling on and on, and then I liked how the camera did a slow circle around Abs as she sits in the chair and then how it starts to go in for a close up when the lawyer finally starts to realize that Abs is acting weird.
 Abs looks totally out of it, not hearing a word this lady is saying, and then she just abruptly gets up and says, “I’ll call you.”
 Ugh, so much to say about this.
 I find myself wondering what precisely is going on in Abby’s brain right now.
 What thoughts are going through her head?
 How is she feeling?
 What is she thinking about?

 I’ll go ahead and say that I truly believe Abs is heartbroken, and this goes back to my theory I originally presented way back in season two that Abs does truly love Gary.
 It’s a different kind of love than the kind Gary and Val have for each other, which is the kind of true love that dates all the way back to Romeo and Juliet and continues up through Jack and Rose.
 Gary and Val are soulmates and are simply meant by the alignment of the stars in the sky to be together, but the relationship of Abs and Gary is a little trickier.
 I think Abs loves Gary without even necessarily understanding her own feelings, like I think she has built up such a wall after her divorce and has to always seem strong and confident, so it’s impossible for her to be completely genuine and give her heart to someone; everything she does ends up being done in a duplicitous, deceitful way, but I think that’s perhaps because it’s the only way Abs knows to operate, you know?
 So yes, I think she loves Gary and I think she’s feeling deep sadness about losing him as her husband, but I also wonder if she’s thinking back on her choices throughout their marriage and wondering if she could have behaved differently.
 Do you think Abs recognizes the reasons for why Gary is divorcing her?
-Or do you think she truly believes she’s right and that Gary just can’t understand her reasons for doing things the way she does them.
+Or do you think she truly believes she’s right and that Gary just can’t understand her reasons for doing things the way she does them?
 Honestly, I have no answers for any of these questions right now, but they’re certainly interesting ones to chew on.

 Conversely, Gary is handling the divorce with a far greater amount of joy.
 When we first catch up with him this ep, he’s checking into some super expensive suite at some super expensive hotel, peering around the place and then nodding and saying, “This will do.”
 I enjoyed this very much and it made me flash to the George Lazenby James Bond in On Her Majesty’s Secret Service (my favorite Bond film and one of my top ten favorite movies of all time) checking into a similarly fancy hotel and saying, “This’ll do; this’ll do me nicely.”
 By moving into a hotel, at least for the time being, Gary gets to share a kinship with Greg, who spent pretty much all of season six living in a hotel.
 I’m sure I’ve mentioned it before, but this is a type of lifestyle I relish and would love to have one day.
 The idea of just living in a hotel is unbelievably romantic to me and I feel I would be so happy living there that I would just never check out and, instead of paying rent, would end up paying some exorbitant hotel fee after living out the remainder of my life as a guest of that hotel.